Skip to content

 So, how can you boost your EQ?
 Start by practicing self-awareness.
 This skill can take you far both personally and professionally.

 Be mindful of your own emotional state during sales interactions.
 Are you truly present, or are you distracted?
 Are you feeling pressured to close the deal, and is that affecting your communication?
-Being aware of your own emotions allows you to manage them better and stay focused on the client's needs.
+Being aware of your own biases and emotions will allow you to manage them better and stay focused on the client's needs.

 Practicing Empathy in Sales